 Undergraduate student internships are generally unpaid positions that can last from 1 semester up to multiple years.
 Past undergraduate interns have come from many disciplines including anthropology, sociology, public health, information technology, statistics/mathematics, communications and business administration.
 Occasionally, depending upon the project and funding availability, a stipend may be provided to the student.
 In certain cases, course credit can be obtained for internship.
 To best match your skills and interests with our studies, we ask that all interested students complete our Intern Application Form and notify the internship coordinator at firstname.lastname@example.org.

 GRADUATE STUDENT INTERNSHIPS:

-Graduate internships allow students the opportunity to explore more deeply his/her field of interest, develop their thesis/dissertation topics, and work with an experienced researcher in a community research setting.
+Graduate internships allow students the opportunity to explore more deeply their field of interest, develop their thesis/dissertation topics, and work with an experienced researcher in a community research setting.
 When funds are available these internships may be paid.
-To best match your skills and interests with our studies, we ask that all interested students complete our Intern Application Form and submit it to the internship coordinator at firstname.lastname@example.org.
+To best match your skills and interests with our studies, we ask that all interested students complete our Intern Application Form and notify the internship coordinator at email@example.com.